Skip to content

 Installation

 1. Download the Painkiller Linux server package here.
-This pack already has a modified pkserver binary that advertises its servers to OpenSpy.
+This pack already has a modified pkserver binary by XDavidXtreme with the following features:

 Note

-If you want to use clean official packages, they can be downloaded here.
+If you want to use clean official packages (not recommended), they can be downloaded here.
 In this case, you'll need an extra step of replacing all the GameSpy instances in a binary or modifying an /etc/hosts file which is described in the GameSpy to OpenSpy guide.

 2. Connect to your server and upload the archive with an FTP program like Total Commander or scp to a Linux directory, for example, /opt.